 - What is UF Quest?

-- What happens in the Preview course before my Preview session begins?
+- What happens in Preview Prep before my Preview session begins?

 - When should I meet with or speak to an advisor?

 - What about majors?
 Do I need to know what I want to major in from the beginning?

 - I have no idea what I want to major in, how do I figure this out?

 - I’m pre-med, but I don’t see that listed as a major.
 What major do I choose?

 - I have taken AICE/AP/CLEP/IB exams.
 What courses I will get credit for and how they will apply to my degree?